 Since then I’ve realized something important: Jobs don’t just pay you.
 They change you.
-Sometimes the changes are physical, but I’m more interested in how jobs change your attitude, your skills, your knowledge and your connections.
+Sometimes the changes are physical, but I’m more interested in the ones that aren’t.
+The ones that change your attitude, your skills, your knowledge, and your connections.

 When we’re looking for work, we have a tendency to overvalue the direct outcomes, like salary, and undervalue the indirect outcomes, like the skills you get on the job.

 Any job can pay you money, but that money will be gone tomorrow.
 It’ll be eaten up by some boring necessity like rent, insurance, or lunch.
 But long after that Taco Bell has exited your system, you’ll still have the skills you acquired.

 In choosing where and how we work, we ought to optimize for the effects that last the longest.